 Why Not Theatre and Theatre Ontario have partnered in creating a unique and exciting Scholarship that provides the opportunity for up to two emerging theatre artists to train in theatre creation on an international level.
 The Scholarship allows for up to two emerging artists to train with Anne Bogart and the SITI Company for one month in Saratoga Springs, New York.
 They will train in Suzuki, Viewpoints, as well as directing and devising new work.
 Find out more about the program here

 In order to create more access and opportunity for artists, Why Not Theatre is looking at new ways of producing theatre in Toronto for Independent artists.
 The RISER Project brings together a community of senior leadership and emerging artists, to support the artistic risk that independent artists must take in order to create and innovate art.
 The model is designed to maximize existing infrastructures by sharing resources, risk and energy to reduce the producing burden on artists.
-The senior partners of the 2016 round of productions are Necessary Angel, Nightwood Theatre, fuGEN Theatre, Modern Times, Theatrefront and Theatre Centre.
+The senior partners have included Necessary Angel, Nightwood Theatre, fuGEN Theatre, Modern Times, Theatrefront and Theatre Centre.
 RISER is made possible with the generous support of the Toronto Art Council’s Open Door Program and the Government of Canada.
 Visit the new Riser Project website or read our feature article in the Canadian Theatre Review

-The Metcalf Foundation and Toronto Arts Foundation have commissioned a unique research study on the RISER model and the transformation of STAF, read more at Means of Production
+The Metcalf Foundation and Toronto Arts Foundation have commissioned a unique research study on the RISER model and the transformation of Generator (previously known as STAF), read more at Means of Production